 Elegoo Centauri Carbon

-The Elegoo Centauri Carbon is an enclosed CoreXY 3D printer that I’ve found interesting for a few reasons and that I decided to start keeping notes about.
+The Elegoo Centauri Carbon is an enclosed CoreXY 3D printer that I’ve found interesting for a few reasons and that I decided to start keeping notes about, and which seems to be up for an update near the end of 2025.

 Elegoo Centauri Carbon